w3f/polkadot-wiki/docs/learn-auction.md

 ---

-For a [parachain](learn-parachains) to be added to Polkadot it must inhabit one of the available _parachain slots_.
-A parachain slot is a scarce resource on Polkadot and only a limited amount will be available.
+For a [parachain](learn-parachains) to be added to Polkadot it must inhabit one of the available parachain slots.
+A parachain slot is a scarce resource on Polkadot and only a limited number will be available.
 As parachains ramp up there may only be a few slots that are unlocked every few months.
 The goal is to eventually have 100 parachain slots available on Polkadot (these will be split between parachains and the [parathread pool](learn-parathreads)).
 If a parachain wants to have guaranteed block inclusion at every Relay Chain block, it must acquire a parachain slot.

 The parachain slots of Polkadot will be sold according to an unpermissioned